MundoAndino Home : Argentina Guide at MundoAndino

 Lito Vitale

-Lito Vitale is an Argentine musician, born Hector Facundo Vitale in Villa Adelina, Buenos Aires Province on December 1, 1961.
+Hector Facundo Vitale, known as Lito Vitale, is an Argentine musician, born in Villa Adelina, Buenos Aires province on December 1, 1961.

 Other than Vitale's, MIA launched many careers, including Lito's sister Liliana, singer Veronica Condomi (who would eventually marry Lito) and instrumentalists Juan del Barrio and Daniel Curto.